larakreisz/larakreisz/README.md

   </ul>
 </div>

-If you would like to contribute to these projects, kindly send an email to lara.kreisz@gmx.de.
+Any questions?
+Send an email to lara.kreisz@gmx.de.

 <!-- // Make the below code active, if those repositories are private
 <div>